 - must be a publication that allows letters to the editor or an opinion section

-- Entries must be submitted in digital form and uploaded or with a link to the entry.
+- Entries must be submitted in digital form.
+They can be uploaded or you can include a link to the entry.
 Information about submission formats and requirements can be found in the “Tech Specs” section.

 - An entry submitted in an incorrect category will be disqualified.
 The judges are not able to re-classify incorrectly classified entries.